 - Preparing the residency rank list.

-OMSE also provides personalized counseling through an "at risk" program for students who may have a more difficult time matching.
+OMSE also provides personalized counseling for students who may have a more difficult time matching.

 For the very few students who do not have a successful match, OMSE helps with the Supplemental Offer and Acceptance Program (SOAP).